sadoha/k8s/README.md

    ```
 3. In a third step, you can find out how to deploy the Ansible playbooks.

-   * _Full deploy, for all control-plane and workers._
+   * _Full deploy, for the control-plane and all workers._
    ```sh
    ansible-playbook main.yml
    ```